-To noninvasively capture brain’s electric potential fluctuations over the skull, two different electrode technology options are available.
-One is passive electrodes and the other active electrode technology.
-Passive electrodes are traditional electrodes that simply transmit the voltage fluctuation to the amplifier through a conductive wire.
+To noninvasively capture the brain’s electric potential fluctuations over the skull, two different EEG electrode technology options are available.
+One is passive electrodes and the other is active electrode technology.
+Passive electrodes are traditional EEG electrodes that simply transmit the voltage fluctuation to the amplifier through a conductive wire.
 To attain a low-impedance contact we use Silver-Silver Chloride (Ag/AgCl), or gold electrodes.
-However, the need for skin preparation to achieve a low enough impedance (under 10Kohm), the cost of the electrodes (~$10/electrode) and the labor-intensive gluing method, the inconvenience to the patient and most importantly the increasing cases of skin breakdown encouraged innovation in electrode technology.
-A well glued gold-cup electrode on a clean exposed skin surface with an adequate amount of electrode paste on a relaxed motionless subject in an electromagnetically shielded room, with the amplifier a few feet (1-2 m) distance from the subject, can provide a relatively clean EEG, that shows discernible delta, theta, alpha, beta oscillations in the EEG.
-These oscillations originate from the brain, hence passive electrode technology was for a while the ultimate low-cost, noninvasive brain activity monitoring modality for extensive clinical and research purpose.
+However, the need for skin preparation to achieve a low enough impedance (under 10Kohm), the cost of the electrodes (~$10/electrode), the labor-intensive gluing method, the inconvenience to the patient, and most importantly the increasing cases of skin breakdown encouraged innovation in EEG electrode technology.
+A well glued gold-cup EEG electrode on a clean exposed skin surface with an adequate amount of electrode paste on a relaxed motionless subject in an electromagnetically shielded room, with the amplifier a few feet (1-2 m) distance from the subject, can provide a relatively clean EEG, that shows discernible delta, theta, alpha, beta oscillations in the EEG.
+These oscillations originate from the brain, hence passive electrode technology was for a while the ultimate low-cost, noninvasive brain activity monitoring modality for extensive clinical and research purposes.

-Passive electrodes, in contrast, are generally plated with Ag-AgCl or gold, and need electrolytic paste or gel.
+Passive electrodes, in contrast, are generally plated with Ag-AgCl or gold and need electrolytic paste or gel (they are frequently called wet electrodes for this reason).
 However, the scalp is first prepared to minimize electrode-scalp impedance which is recommended to be under 10Kohm.

-Pros And Cons of Active and Passive Electrodes
+Pros And Cons of Active and Passive EEG Electrodes

-There are multiple scenarios when active electrodes can make a big difference.
-The most important is they enable the use of dry electrodes.
-Dry electrodes, in general associated with higher noise levels, because they are not glued to the skin surface nor use a conductive gel that creates a low impedance bridge between the skin and the electrodes.
+Active electrodes can make a big difference in a multitude of scenarios.
+First and most important, they enable the use of dry electrodes.
+Dry electrodes, in general, are associated with higher noise levels because they are not glued to the skin surface nor do they use a conductive gel that creates a low impedance bridge between the skin and the EEG electrodes.

-Likewise, active electrodes do great when the measurement occurs in areas with fair amounts of electromagnetic noise and when there will be a considerable distance between the system and the electrodes.
+Likewise, active electrodes do great when the measurement occurs in areas with fair amounts of electromagnetic noise and when there will be a considerable distance between the system and the electrodes used for EEG.

-On the other hand, passive electrodes are simpler to manufacture, cost and weigh less as they lack the pre-amplification modules that active ones have.
-Active electrodes also require more wires (additional power and ground) to be enable functioning of the pre-amplifier.
-Passive electrodes can achieve very good performance when the electrode has a stable low-impedance.
+On the other hand, passive electrodes are simpler to manufacture, and they cost and weigh less as they lack the pre-amplification modules that active electrodes have.
+Active electrodes also require more wires (additional power and ground) to enable the functioning of the pre-amplifier.
+Passive electrodes can achieve very good performance when the electrode has a stable low impedance.

-Comparing Active and Passive Electrodes in Amplification System Test
+Comparing Active and Passive EEG Electrodes in Amplification System Test

 A growing number of studies demonstrated a superior signal quality of active electrodes over passive electrodes.
-When the active electrode technology is applied to dry electrodes, it can compensate for the higher impedance of the dry electrodes and achieving equivalence with the gel loaded passive electrodes with all the benefits deriving from the active electrodes.
+When the active electrode technology is applied to dry electrodes, it can compensate for the higher impedance of the dry electrodes and achieve equivalence with the gel-loaded passive electrodes with all the benefits deriving from the active electrodes.

 The illustration below was taken from a study involving 8 participants after recording EEG reading following the emission of auditory stimuli.